-The following text is an extract from our new book, Haunted Cork, available to purchase from The History Press Ireland.
+The following text is an extract from the book, Haunted Cork, available to purchase here.

 The Ghosts of Charles Fort

 Colonel Warender was one of the first governors of Charles Fort.
 A fierce disciplinarian, the Colonel quickly developed a reputation for harsh punishment for any soldier who stepped out of line, normally by lash or death by firing squad.
 Living with him in the fort was his daughter Wilful, a young lady of great beauty and manners.
 Needless to say, she quickly caught the eye of several of the officers at the fort, and after a period of courting, became engaged to Sir Trevor Ashurst.
 The Colonel approved of the relationship, believing Sir Trevor to be a good officer whose dedication to the army was matched only by his love for Wilful.

 The day of the wedding was soon upon them.
 Being a proud and dutiful father, and not wishing to waste the opportunity to show off his fort, Warender invited high ranking officers from around the region.
 The ceremony was perfect, filled with much pomp and circumstance, the alcohol flowed freely, and the guests danced until the sun hovered over the horizon.